leocristofani/use-optimistic-crud/README.md

 # useOptimisticCRUD

-A custom React hook that performs CRUD operations optimistically
+A custom React hook that performs CRUD operations optimistically.
+Meaning, it does NOT wait for the server to respond in order to update local state, giving end users perception of immediate change.

 ### Install